Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 In addition to revealing that there was an “increase in peak plasma glucose concentrations” after consuming sucralose, it was discovered that there was a 23 percent decrease in insulin sensitivity, which prevents glucose absorption in cells.

 A more recent 2020 study published in Cell Metabolism found that the consumption of sucralose in the presence of a carbohydrate rapidly impaired glucose metabolism and resulted in the dysregulation of gut-brain control of glucose metabolism.
-A 2023 study also revealed that long-term sucralose consumption “induces hepatic insulin resistance.”

-Several years ago, researcher Xin Qin, M.D., Ph.D, from New Jersey Medical School found that consuming sucralose causes IBS symptoms, ulcerative colitis and Crohn’s disease.
+Several years ago, researcher Xin Qin, M.D., Ph.D, from New Jersey Medical School found that consuming sucralose causes irritable bowl syndrome (IBS) symptoms, ulcerative colitis and Crohn’s disease.
 Dr. Qin made this discovery when examining the rapid increase of IBS among Alberta, Canada residents over a 20-period.
-In short, it went up 643 percent.

 This led Qin to conduct his study.
 What did he find?

-Sucralose has a more detrimental effect on gut bacteria than other artificial sweeteners, such as saccharin, because 65 percent to 95 percent of sucralose is excreted through feces unchanged.
-In 1991, Canada became the first country in the world to approve the use of sucralose as an artificial sweetener.
-In other words, there was a direct correlation between the amount of sucralose consumed and the increase in inflammatory bowel disease.
+Sucralose had a more detrimental effect on gut bacteria than other artificial sweeteners, such as saccharin, because 65 percent to 95 percent of sucralose is excreted through feces unchanged.

 To answer some common questions concerning the safety of sucralose and digestion — does sucralose cause bloating?
 It certainly can, as it’s been linked to serious pro-inflammatory conditions that affect your digestive system.